izgzhen/iris-coq/ProofMode.md

 - `[H1 ...
 Hn]` : generate a goal with the (spatial) hypotheses `H1 ...
 Hn` and
   all persistent hypotheses.
 The spatial hypotheses among `H1 ...
 Hn` will be consumed.
-Hypotheses may be prefixed with a `$`, which results in them being framed in the generated goal.
+Hypotheses may be prefixed with a `$`, which results in them being framed in the generated goal for the premise.
 - `[-H1 ...
 Hn]` : negated form of the above pattern.
 - `>[H1 ...
 Hn]` : same as the above pattern, but can only be used if the goal is a modality, in which case the modality will be kept in the generated goal